ensody/ReactiveState-Kotlin/README.md

 Also, you can use extension functions like [`LifecycleOwner.launchWhileStarted`](https://ensody.github.io/ReactiveState-Kotlin/reactivestate/com.ensody.reactivestate/androidx.lifecycle.-lifecycle-owner/launch-while-started/) and [`launchWhileResumed`](https://ensody.github.io/ReactiveState-Kotlin/reactivestate/com.ensody.reactivestate/androidx.lifecycle.-lifecycle-owner/launch-while-resumed/) to only execute a coroutine as long as the UI is not stopped.
+Once stopped, the coroutine is canceled.
-In contrast to Android's `launchWhenStarted` this also takes care of the termination.
+In contrast to Android's `launchWhenStarted` this terminates the coroutine instead of suspending it.

 Since the start/stop (and resume/pause) lifecycle matches most closely to a `LifecycleOwner`'s visibility/usage, most of ReactiveState's Android extension functions require launching in `onStart()` and then the code auto-terminates/disposes when the lifecycle triggers an `onStop()`.
 Normally, you only want to update the UI when it's visible (in the foreground), anyway.
 For any other background processing you can still use e.g. `autoRun` on `ViewModel` or `lifecycleScope` and have the UI re-sync in `onStart()` once it becomes visible again.